-- 1.1 The purpose of subject the drilling program is to: - Please review the technical specifications: Service Area Expansion (Appendix A) - 1.2 As outlined in the Town of Gibsons Development Permit Area Guidelines, the proposed drilling area is underlain by a known artesian aquifer (the Gibson Aquifer) and therefore an increased standard of care is needed to protect the aquifer. - Drilling will be completed in Holland/Winegarden and Dougall Parks as outlined in the technical specification: Service Area Expansion (Appendix A; Figure 1 and 2) - Waterline understands there are some risks associated with the proposed drilling program in the lower Gibsons aquifer (planned installation of 2 monitoring wells and 1 water supply well).
-Flowing artesian conditions are known and expected and present the following hazards: - Uncontrolled artesian flow when aquitard is breached - Erosion of Surface sediments if artesian flow is left unattended or site worker are unprepared to mitigate the flow - Impact on the Town of Gibsons' water wells if the aquifer is breached and left unsealed - Potential loss of aquifer pressure if the aquifer is breached and not sealed properly - 1.4 The proposed borehole locations, anticipated depth, well completion information and best practices are included in the technical specifications: Service Area Expansion (Appendix A)
+- 1.1 The purpose of subject the drilling program is to: - Please review the technical specifications: Service Area Expansion (Appendix A) - As outlined in the Town of Gibsons Development Permit Area Guidelines, the proposed drilling area is underlain by a known artesian aquifer (the Gibson Aquifer) and therefore an increased standard of care is needed to protect the aquifer. - Drilling will be completed along Oceanmount Blvd as outlined in the technical specification: Service Area Expansion (Appendix A; Figure 1).
+This proposed location is outside the Lower Gibsons Subarea where the aquifer is known to have flowing artesian conditions - Waterline understands there are some risks associated with the proposed drilling program in Upper Gibsons aquifer related to drilling practices and potential contamination of the subsurface.
+However, flowing artesian conditions are not expected. - The proposed borehole location, anticipated depth, well completion information and best practices are included in the technical specifications: Service Area Expansion (Appendix A)